mattfrosst/mattfrosst.github.io/_projects/11_project.md

 Most systems on the block list are excluded because they are too edge-on to derive reliable surface brightness or mass profiles, based on visual inspection.
 Whether to include these galaxies depends on your specific use case.

----

-### Additional Notes

 Some galaxies appear more than once, with RCs sourced from multiple studies.
 These can be compared directly to assess consistency across sources or combined into a single RC as appropriate for your analysis.

+---

+### Reference

 If you use this data in your research, we request that you cite <a href="https://ui.adsabs.harvard.edu/abs/2022MNRAS.514.3510F/abstract">Frosst et. al. 2022</a>, the bibtex for which can be found below:
 {% raw %}